pdiveris/php-quill-renderer/README.md

 Quill deltas renderer, converts deltas to HTML, the Quill attributes supported are listed in a table below.
 I'm working on support for the remaining attributes and additional parsers (markdown etc.)

-## Version 3.0 in the works

-I've had trouble getting the testMultipleParagraphsWithAttributes test to pass, I've tried a few times over the last couple of weeks to get the test to pass without adding anymore hacks, I failed.

-The core code isn't flexible enough, I've mapped out a more flexible design for version 3.0.

-## PHP 5.6

-Use version 1.01.1 if you need PHP 5.6 support.

 ## Installation

 The easiest way to use the renderer is with composer. ```composer require deanblackborough/php-quill-renderer```,